-The quantitative component is measuring the pace at which the student must progress through his/her program of study to ensure program completion within the maximum time frame permitted.
+Quantitative Measure – This component measures the pace at which the student must progress through his/her program of study to ensure program completion is within the maximum time frame permitted.
 Pace is calculated by taking the cumulative number of college credit hours the student has successfully earned and dividing it by the number of attempted college credit hours.
-Credits accepted from other schools are included in the calculation as both attempted and earned credit hours.
+Credits accepted from other schools are included in the calculation as both attempted and earned credits.
 To meet this requirement, the student’s completion pace must be 67% or higher.

-Maximum Time Frame: A student may attend and continue to receive aid, but cannot exceed 150% of the published length of the student’s program of study.
-For example: if the student’s program of study requires 66 credits for graduation, the student may not receive financial aid for more than 99 attempted credit hours (66 x 150% = 99 credit hours).
+Maximum Time Frame – A student may attend and continue to receive aid, but cannot exceed 150% of the published length of the student’s program of study.
+For example: If the student’s program of study requires 66 credits for graduation, the student may not receive aid for more than 99 attempted credits (66 x150% = 99 credits).
 This policy is true even if the student changes his/her major.
-When a student has reached or exceeded the maximum number of credits, the student is no longer eligible for financial aid unless he/she successfully appeals.
-The student may appeal Maximum Time Frame only if the student can complete his/her program of study within one semester.
-The appeal must be based on extenuating circumstances such as death in the family, illness, etc. The appeal must include documentation of the extenuating circumstances and be submitted to a Counselor/Advisor.
-After the Counselor/Advisor’s evaluation, the Office of Financial Aid will determine student’s eligibility to receive aid.
+When the student reaches or exceeds the maximum number of credits, the student is no longer eligible for aid unless he/she successfully appeals.
+The student may appeal maximum time frame only if the student can complete his/her program of study within one semester or a maximum of 18 credits.

 Registration Schedule and Enrollment Changes

-- Effects of Remedial Credits: Remedial (0 Level) and English as a Second Language (ESL) credits are excluded from the calculation of the credits attempted (Quantitative Measure) and earned (Qualitative Measure) in the SAP requirements at Essex County College.
-Although these credits are excluded from the attempted credit count, the student who is enrolled in all remedial or ESL credits must maintain a 2.0 GPA for that semester to meet SAP.
+Remedial Courses – Remedial (0 Level) and English as a Second Language (ESL) credits are excluded from the calculation of credits attempted (quantitative measure) and earned (qualitative measure) in the SAP requirements at ECC.
+Although they are excluded the student who is enrolled in all remedial or ESL credits must maintain a 2.0 GPA to meet SAP for the semester.

-If a student changes majors, the credits the student earns at Essex County College and other schools under all majors will be included in the calculation of qualitative, quantitative and maximum time frame measures for the new major.
+Changing Major – If a student changes majors, the credits the student earns at ECC and other schools under all majors will be included in the calculation of qualitative, quantitative and maximum time frame for the new major.
 Only two (2) changes in majors will be permitted in the SAP calculation.